jake-knerr/jakes-dictionary/src/dictionary.md

 software tools that automate the development of software.

+#### Computer Cluster, Clustering

+a set of computers working together such that they can be viewed as a single system by an end-user.

 #### Computer Vision

 the study and pursuit of how computers can understand digital images and videos.